Deploy a Smart Contract on Avalanche Using Remix and MetaMask

 Our contract is successfully deployed!

-If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can join our community at Discord!
+If you had any difficulties following this tutorial or simply want to discuss Avalanche with us, you can join our community at Discord!